 - Personal details such as a home address, telephone number, email, and date of birth.

 - A valid debit or credit card.

-To access your score and other information about your business, you may need to sign up for a monthly fee.
+You may need to sign up for a monthly fee to access your score and other information about your business.
 However, many companies offer a free trial before you sign up for a monthly payment.

 What will a bad credit score do to my business?

 It might be difficult to get finance for your business if your credit score is low.
 Applications could be rejected or offered higher interest rates.

 You may be eligible for more financial products and offer higher interest rates if you have good credit.